mamurak/os-mlops/README.md

 1. (optional) [Set up GPU enablement](gpu-enablement.md) if GPUs are present in your cluster.
 2. Deploy the RHODS operator on your OpenShift cluster.
 The demo pack has been tested with RHODS 1.28.1.
 3. Deploy the OpenShift Pipelines operator.
 The demo pack has been tested with Pipelines versions 1.8 to 1.10.
 4. Deploy the Codeflare operator.
-The demo pack has been tested with Codeflare versions 0.0.4 to 0.0.6.
+The demo pack has been tested with Codeflare version 1.0.0 (community operator).
 5. Clone this repository and navigate to `manifests`.
 6. Run `oc apply -f projects.yaml`
 7. Run `oc apply -k .`